dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 x

-locally by its tangent line—which is an example of lumping shapes and graphs (Section 6.4) and is where spring attraction
+locally by its tangent line — which is an example of lumping shapes and graphs (Section 6.4) and is where spring attraction

 models discard actual information and complexity.